Summer Camp FAQs

 My child is 6 years old, but will be entering kindergarten in the fall.
 Can they still attend camp?

-We require that all children have completed kindergarten before attending camp.
+We require that all children have already completed kindergarten before attending camp.

 My child has had a lot of experience in theatre.
 Can I place them with a more advanced age group?